mggg/GerryChain/rx_release_notes.md

   standalone stochastic tree calls. `SingleMetricOptimizer` and `Gingleator` also accept `rng`.
 - Every chain owns its RNG and passes it explicitly through proposals, acceptance functions, and tree algorithms.
-- Custom proposals and acceptance functions must accept the chain's RNG as a keyword-only `rng` argument.
+- Custom proposals and acceptance functions must accept the chain's RNG as an `rng` keyword argument.
 Custom spanning-tree, balanced-cut, cut-choice, and random-assignment callbacks receive the same argument.
 - `PYTHONHASHSEED` no longer needs to be pinned for reproducibility.
-The set-iteration orders that used to leak string-hash randomization into trajectories are now sorted (or otherwise deterministic) before use.
-This was thoroughly checked to make sure that the new deterministic behavior had no affect on the stationary distribution of the chain.
+The set-iteration orders that used to leak string-hash randomization into trajectories are now made deterministic before use.
-- `rootnode_choice_fn` / `cut_choice_fn` parameters now default to `None` (resolved to the
-  explicitly supplied RNG's `choice`) instead of `random.choice`.
+- `rootnode_choice_fn` parameters now default to `None` and resolve to the supplied RNG's `choice` instead of `random.choice`. `bipartition_tree` retains its region-preferred cut chooser;
+  `bipartition_tree_random_with_num_cuts` resolves its cut chooser to the supplied RNG's `choice`.
+- `node_repeats` now defaults to 0, so an unsuccessful exhaustive search redraws the spanning tree immediately.
+It counts additional roots on the same tree.
+Positive values are useful with the contraction finder or a custom cut-edge finder, but GerryChain warns when they are combined with the exhaustive memoized finder.

 ====================================================

 TODO:

-- Git delete rx_release_nodes.md (nodes instead of notes)
 - If I move files out of tree.py into new files, we should make sure that is mentioned up top of this file.
-- Say that the "method" param that identified which bipartition_tree() function to use has been renamed to be "bipartition_tree_fn"
 - Tell folks about splitting up tree.py into a directory with files under it.
 - Tell folks that we deleted bipartition_tree_random() - they should just use bipartition_tree()
 - ?